How Pipe works for D2C subscription businesses

 From cosmetics to craft crates, sporting equipment to specialty foods, just about everything comes as a subscription these days.
 And according to a widely shared prediction from the Subscription Trade Association (SUBTA), the trend will only continue—75% of D2C brands are expected to offer subscription services by 2023.

 As D2C companies embrace subscription models, they also need to find financing models that fit.
 The growth trajectory of a scaling D2C company isn’t always a good fit for VC funding, which has long been a favorite source of financing.
-Loans can come with restrictions that don't align with founders’ and CFOs’ goals.
+Traditional loans can come with restrictions that don't align with founders’ and CFOs’ goals.
 Platforms like Pipe give founders back their time and energy so they can focus on building, innovating, and bringing their customers the next amazing thing.

 How D2C founders can stop fundraising

 For founders who want to lean into differentiating their companies and creating value, recurring revenue financing can help shift the always-fundraising dynamic.
-If a D2C company has product-market fit and predictable recurring revenue, pulling forward that revenue through Pipe’s trading platform can help capitalize the business with the flexibility, speed, and autonomy they need.
+If a D2C company has product-market fit and predictable revenue, pulling forward that revenue through Pipe’s trading platform can help capitalize the business with the flexibility, speed, and autonomy they need.

 Efficient access to capital to breakdown inventory bottlenecks